Peter Hammill: Personal life

 Hammill survived a heart attack in December 2003, less than 48 hours after having finished the recording of Incoherence.
 In May 2022, while on tour with Van der Graaf Generator, he had to undergo surgery in Germany.
-In August he twittered: "No long term repercussions from my surgery in Fürth (where my treatment was outstanding).
+He stated on social media: "No long term repercussions from my surgery in Fürth (where my treatment was outstanding).
 It also has to be said that it was a close-run thing".